As published in the Roanoke Times – June 4th, 2020

 Our biggest commonality is that we’re all scared in one way or another.
 We’re worried about family and friends or worried about ourselves.
 We’re worried about where the next paycheck will come from or what will happen next with our living situation.

-People keep saying we’re in this together.
-The point isn’t that our situations are similar but that as human beings we are all interconnected and interdependent.
-It’s an easy fact to forget in the age of hyper-individualism and apparent self-sufficiency.
-We thrive together or we fail apart.
+People keep saying “we’re in this together.”
+The point isn’t that our situations are similar, but that as human beings we are all interconnected and interdependent.
+It’s an easy fact to forget in an age of hyper-individualism and apparent self-sufficiency.
+The truth is, we thrive together or we fail apart.